ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/custom-javascript-tutorial.md

 ## Background

 AMP aims to make websites faster and more stable for users.
 Excessive JavaScript can make a webpage slow.
 But sometimes you need to create functionality that AMP components don't provide.
-In such cases, you can use the [`<amp-script>`](https://amp.dev/documentation/components/amp-script) component to write custom JavaScript.
+In such cases, you can use the [`<amp-script>`](../../../documentation/components/amp-script) component to write custom JavaScript.

 Let's get started!

 # Getting started

 To get the starter code, download or clone [this github repository](https://github.com/ampproject/samples/tree/master/amp-script-tutorial).
 Once you've done this, `cd` into the directory you've created.
 You'll see two directories: `starter_code` and `finished_code`. `finished_code` contains what you'll create during this tutorial.
 So let's not look at that yet.
 Instead, `cd` into `starter_code`.
-This contains a webpage that implements our form using [`<amp-form>`](https://amp.dev/documentation/components/amp-form) alone, without help from `<amp-script>`.
+This contains a webpage that implements our form using [`<amp-form>`](../../../documentation/components/amp-form) alone, without help from `<amp-script>`.

 To do this exercise, you'll need to run a webserver on your computer.
 If you're already doing this, you'll be all set!
 If so, depending on your setup, you'll be able to access the starter webpage by typing into your browser a URL like `http://localhost/amp-script-tutorial/starter_code/index.html`.

-Alternately, you can set up a quick local server using something like [serve](https://www.npmjs.com/package/serve), the [Node.js](https://nodejs.org/)-based static content server.
+Alternately, you can set up a quick local server using something like [serve](https://www.npmjs.com/package/serve), a [Node.js](https://nodejs.org/)-based static content server.
 If you haven't installed Node.js, download it [here](https://nodejs.org/).
 Once Node is installed, type `npx serve` on your command line.
 You can then access your website here:

 `http://localhost:5000/`